AideenM12/Childs-Play-English-MS2/TESTING.md

    * On the 404 page click the "Child's Play English" header on the top left corner to navigate to the home page.
    * Alternatively click "Home" on the top right corner to navigate to the home page on the home page, contact page and      404 page.
    * On the home page, contact page and 404 page click "Contact/About" to navigate to the contact page.
 On mobile this can   be selected from the dropdown menu.
+   * Testing was done to ensure all Navigation features functioned as expected at the time of submission.

  ### Quiz functions

  <img src="documentation/doc-images/quiz-buttons.png" height="100" width="400">

-   * When the Animals Quiz button is selected ensure that users are brought to the quiz that selects questions from the questions array.
+   * When the Animals Quiz button is selected, ensure that users are brought to the quiz that selects questions from the questions array.
-   * When the Food Quiz button is selected ensure that users are brought to the quiz that selects questions from the foodQuestions array.
+   * When the Food Quiz button is selected, ensure that users are brought to the quiz that selects questions from the foodQuestions array.
-   * When the Objects Quiz button is selected ensure that users are brought to the quiz that selects questions from the objectQuestions array.
+   * When the Objects Quiz button is selected, ensure that users are brought to the quiz that selects questions from the objectQuestions array.
+   * Testing was done to ensure all landing page quiz buttons functioned as expected at the time of submission.

  ### Social Media links

   <img src="documentation/doc-images/footericons.png" height="100" width="300">

-   * When the facebook icon is clicked ensure that the user is brought to the facebook homepage in a new tab.
+   * When the facebook icon is clicked, ensure that the user is brought to the facebook homepage in a new tab.
-   * When the instagram icon is clicked ensure that the user is brought to the instagram homepage in a new tab.
+   * When the instagram icon is clicked, ensure that the user is brought to the instagram homepage in a new tab.
-   * When the twitter icon is clicked ensure that the user is brought to the twitter homepage in a new tab.
+   * When the twitter icon is clicked, ensure that the user is brought to the twitter homepage in a new tab.
+   * Testing was done to ensure all Social media links functioned as expected and opened in new at the time of submission.

  ### Buttons and Solutions Functions

    <img src="documentation/doc-images/user1.jpg" width="150" height="350"> <img src="documentation/doc-images/animals-btn.png" width="150" height="80">

-  * When any of the landing page buttons are clicked ensure that the user is brought to the appropriate quiz.
+  * When any of the landing page buttons are clicked, ensure that the user is brought to the appropriate quiz.

     <img src="documentation/doc-images/user2.jpg" width="150" height="350"> <img src="documentation/doc-images/user3.jpg" width="150" height="350">